Edward Binns: Television

-Binns appeared in two episodes of ABC's The Untouchables as gunman Steve Ballard and in a later episode as a doctor and algo in an episodio of Combat!.
+Binns appeared in two episodes of ABC's The Untouchables as gunman Steve Ballard and in a later episode as a doctor and also in an episode of Combat!.

 He was a cast member of CBS's The Nurses from 1962 through 1964.
 He appeared in an episode of the ABC espionage drama Blue Light early in 1966, and in ABC's It Takes a Thief (1969–1970) with Robert Wagner.
 Binns also appeared in one episode of the ABC series A Man Called Shenandoah, with Robert Horton, as General Korshak on CBS's M*A*S*H, in an episode of NBC's The Brian Keith Show, an episode of The Rockford Files, and in three episodes of ABC's The Fugitive.
-He appeared in the season 5 finale (Jury of One) of Hawaii Five-O in 1973.
+He appeared in the season 5 finale of Hawaii Five-O ("Jury of One") in 1973.

+In his 1986 penultimate screen role, Binns guest starred on The Equalizer as Father Martin O'Donohugh in the episode, "Shades of Darkness."

 Personal life

 Binns married journalist Marcia Legere in December 1956.
 They had one daughter and divorced in 1984.
 At the time of his death, he was married to actress Elizabeth Franz.